 A tart Sauvignon Blanc or Oak-Aged Viognier should pair with its mellow whitefish flavor and spicy horseradish accompaniment.

 For the Main Course:

-And we’d like to add that if you’re hoping for a few aphrodisiacs as a part of your experience, you might want to check out Amy Reiley’s Saffron Matzo Ball Soup recipe from Fork Me, Spoon Me: the sensual cookbook.
+We hope that these wine pairing tips for Passover will help to inspire you to make it delicious.
+And we’d like to add that if you’re hoping for a few aphrodisiacs as a part of your experience – why not eat foods that potentially improve libido whenever you can – you might want to check out Amy Reiley’s Saffron Matzo Ball Soup recipe from Fork Me, Spoon Me: the sensual cookbook.